 You can see the waterfall from a lookout area just off the parking lot.
 However, an easy 0.2-mile walk brings you to a stone footbridge where you are close enough to feel the spray on your skin.
 It is wonderful!

 Bonus waterfall: If you are up for a 2.2-mile round-trip hike, you can see Fairy Falls.
 Just continue along the trail beyond the footbridge.
 Fairy Falls is only 20 to 30 feet high but is a unique fan waterfall.
 It is narrow at the top, fanning out to a much broader base.

 7. Bridal Veil Falls

 You cannot see Bridal Veil Falls from the road.
 An easy 0.6-mile round-trip walk leads you to the base of the 118-foot waterfall.
-You can use the lookout deck or walk below the deck to a rocky area for an even closer view.
+You can use the viewing platform or walk below the deck to a rocky area for an even closer view.

 Bridal Veil Falls is a two-tiered fall that spills over the basalt cliffs.
 It is the only waterfall located below the Historic Columbia River Highway.

 There is parking at the trailhead and clean restroom facilities.
 The area is well-maintained.